Abandoned. - A Photo Essay

 I’ve always been fascinated by empty spaces.
 Desolate towns, lonely streets; I’m pulled to them.
 They offer a chance to see something only showcased in films and video games, and get a glimpse of life without humans.

-If you’ve read my About Me page, you’ll know that I work in cinema, as part of the electric department.
+If you’ve been following me for a while, you might know I work in cinema, as part of the electric department.
 Over the past weekend, I was the gaffer on a music video that shot in an abandoned hospital in Gary, Indiana, which is about as scary as it sounds.

 While the location was frightening, it did give me the opportunity to explore one of these forgotten locations I pine for, and take photos of the interior for documentation and inspiration.
 The shots I took can be seen mixed in on the Digital and Chromatic pages, but I thought I’d isolate them on the site as they were in reality, and showcase them separate from the rest of the work.
 These are those photos.